captainbrosset/tocex/README.md

 <!-- ====================================================================== -->
 ## Website-specific behavior

-For the following websites, WebToc omits the extra headings at top & bottom of the webpage:
+For the following websites, WebToc omits the extra headings at the top and bottom of the webpage:

 * [github.com](https://github.com) - GitHub preview of Markdown files.
 * [learn.microsoft.com](https://learn.microsoft.com) - Microsoft Dev docs.<!-- & https://review.learn.microsoft.com -->